12 Budget-Friendly Beautiful Garden Tips

 4. Use Lawn Edging

 Are you wanting to add planting zones to your lawn and garden without having to break the bank?
 If you choose to go with stonework all around your garden, you will wind up spending a small fortune in order to do so.
-Instead, go with lawn edging that’s made of plastic and recycled rubber tires to create that appealing separation that you’ve been looking for.
+Instead, go with lawn edging made of plastic and recycled rubber tires to create that appealing separation you’ve been looking for.

-5. Lay a Gravel-Path
+5. Lay a Gravel Path

 6. Paint your Fence and Garden Shed